yifeiw99/CACTUS_fall2021/syllabus.md

 **1. Corpus compilation**

-a.
-Explore the Twitter and Facebook notebooks
+   * Explore the Twitter and Facebook notebooks

-b.
-Using APIs to compile a corpus (e.g. Tweets by a set of users, All Facebook posts by a news outlet)
+   * Using APIs to compile a corpus (e.g. Tweets by a set of users, All Facebook posts by a news outlet)

-c.
-Explore the part of code in the notebooks that converts JSON to CSV.
+   * Explore the part of code in the notebooks that converts JSON to CSV.
 Can you try to add more fields to be written into the csv in to the "append_to_csv" command?

 **2. Set up newspapers APIs and think about what data you want to collect**

-a.
-Read and follow the steps at: https://towardsdatascience.com/scraping-news-and-articles-from-public-apis-with-python-be84521d85b9
+   * Read and follow the steps at: https://towardsdatascience.com/scraping-news-and-articles-from-public-apis-with-python-be84521d85b9

-b.
-As in the above article, sign up to get an API at https://developer.nytimes.com/
+   * As in the above article, sign up to get an API at https://developer.nytimes.com/

-c.
-Sign up to get an API key with https://newsapi.org/
+   * Sign up to get an API key with https://newsapi.org/

-d.
-Sign up to get an API key with https://mediacloud.org/
+   * Sign up to get an API key with https://mediacloud.org/

-e.
-Try out all the notebooks: N1, N2, MC00a, MC00b, MC01
+   * Try out all the notebooks: N1, N2, MC00a, MC00b, MC01

 **3. Plan your research design before collecting your data (DUE on DEC 4)**

-a.
-Answer the following questions, which you will address in your next week as you collect data (taken from this week's reading!):
+   * Answer the following questions, which you will address in your next week as you collect data (taken from this week's reading!):

-Research questions:
+   * Research questions:

-i.
-What are your research questions and hypotheses?
+       * What are your research questions and hypotheses?
 Is this an interesting problem to study?
 Why?

-ii.
-Why is computational text analysis necessary or valuable for answering the research questions?
+       * Why is computational text analysis necessary or valuable for answering the research questions?

-Data:
+   * Data:

-i.
-What kind of data do you need to answer these questions?
+       * What kind of data do you need to answer these questions?
 For what time period?
 From how many sources?
 How will you get it?

-ii.
-Are sources representative?
+       * Are sources representative?
 Are they disproportionately of one form?
 Are all relevant time windows covered?
 Does the data represent all relevant groups, including those often marginalized?

-iii.
-If you are filtering, subsampling, or selecting from the original data, is the remaining subset representative?
+       * If you are filtering, subsampling, or selecting from the original data, is the remaining subset representative?
 Can you describe how selective removal alters the data and the interpretation of the data?
 Are you losing anything that might be valuable at a later stage?

-Operationalization:
+   * Operationalization:

-i.
-Which units of text are most suited to capturing the concepts?
+       * Which units of text are most suited to capturing the concepts?

-ii.
-Which textual pre-processing steps are appropriate for your task and data?
+       * Which textual pre-processing steps are appropriate for your task and data?
 What information gets lost with each preprocessing step, and what is gained?
 What errors maybe introduced?

-iii.
-Which text analysis steps might be appropriate to answer your question?
+       * Which text analysis steps might be appropriate to answer your question?

 ** (OPTIONAL) First-time Python user?
 Start here**

-a.
-Watch the video (30 minutes): https://www.youtube.com/watch?v=Z1Yd7upQsXY&ab_channel=CSDojo
+   * Watch the video (30 minutes): https://www.youtube.com/watch?v=Z1Yd7upQsXY&ab_channel=CSDojo

-b.
-Bookmark this, do one chapter a week: https://python.swaroopch.com/
+   * Bookmark this, do one chapter a week: https://python.swaroopch.com/

 ### Week 3 - Data collection and information extraction

-**1. Create a fresh notebook to document how you collect your data from each API you use.**
+**1. Create a fresh notebook to document how you collect your data from each API you use (DUE ON DEC 4).**

 **2. Try out the notebooks for data analysis (TBD)**